FlowFuse/website/src/blog/2024/11/why-pub-sub-in-uns.md

    - unified namespace
 ---

-As the manufacturing industry evolves and becomes increasingly connected through the Industrial Internet of Things, the concept of a Unified Namespace (UNS) has emerged as a critical architecture for centralizing and organizing data.
+As the manufacturing industry evolves and becomes increasingly connected through the Industrial Internet of Things (IIoT), the concept of a Unified Namespace (UNS) has emerged as a critical architecture for centralizing and organizing data.
 UNS serves as a central reference point where all operational data, from machines to the enterprise, can be accessed in a consistent and structured way.
 Over time, more and more manufacturers have adopted UNS to simplify data integration and improve real-time visibility across systems.

 If you're unfamiliar with UNS, please read our [Introduction to Unified Namespace](/blog/2023/12/introduction-to-unified-namespace/) for a basic understanding of UNS.